 The Domes' "Legend of Sleepy Hallow"

-The Domes are reopening to the public Saturday, Sept.
-26. The show dome will be decked out for the annual fall show, which this year is "The Legend of Sleepy Hollow."
+The Domes have reopened to the public!
+The show dome will be decked out for the annual fall show, which this year is "The Legend of Sleepy Hollow."
 Guests can find clues in the colonial autumn garden to solve the mystery of the Headless Horseman.
 For public health and safety, pre-registration is required, so go here.

 Gothic Milwaukee's Downtown Ghost Tour